Stumpy Banks

-Bertie Cecil "Stumpy" Banks (July 11, 1898 – November 15, 1960) was an American college football player and athletic director.
+Bertram Cecil "Stumpy" Banks (July 12, 1898 – November 15, 1960) was an American college football player and athletic director.
 He was a prominent running back, receiving five varsity letters for the Clemson Tigers.
 He scored five touchdowns against Furman in 1917 for a school record.
 He caught two touchdowns against rival South Carolina in 1916.
 Banks was captain of both the 1918 and 1919 teams.
 He was selected All-Southern by John Heisman.
-After college, he was athletic director at Claflin University.
+After college, he was the athletic director at Claflin University.